Dara Birnbaum

-Dara Birnbaum (born 1946) is an American video and installation artist.
-Birnbaum entered the nascent field of video art in the mid-to-late 1970s challenging the gendered biases of the period and television’s ever-growing presence within the American household.
-Her oeuvre primarily addresses ideological and aesthetic features of mass media through the intersection of video art and television.
-She uses video to reconstruct television imagery using materials such as archetypal formats as quizzes, soap operas, and sports programmes.
-Her techniques involve the repetition of images and interruption of flow with text and music.
-She is also well known for forming part of the feminist art movement that emerged within video art in the mid-1970s.
-Birnbaum lives and works in New York.
+Dara Nan Birnbaum (October 29, 1946 – May 2, 2025) was an American video and installation artist based in New York City.

+Birnbaum entered the nascent field of video art in the mid-to-late 1970s, challenging the gendered biases of the period and television’s ever-growing presence within the American household.
+Her oeuvre primarily addresses ideological and aesthetic features of mass media through the intersection of video art, YouTube and television.
+She used video to reconstruct television imagery using as materials such archetypal formats as quizzes, soap operas, and sports programmes.
+The foundation of her work uses techniques which involve the repetition of images and interruption of flow with text and music.
+She was also well known for having formed part of the feminist art movement that emerged within video art in the mid-1970s.

 Early life and education

-Dara Birnbaum was born in 1946 in New York.
-In 1969 she received her BA in architecture at Carnegie Mellon University in Pittsburgh.
-She subsequently worked in the Lawrence Halprin & Associates architectural firm in New York City.
+Dara Nan Birnbaum was born on October 29, 1946, in Queens, New York.
+She was the daughter of architect Philip Birnbaum and pathologist Mary Birnbaum.
+Birnbaum was Jewish, and attended a high school with mostly Jewish peers.
+In 1969 she received her BArch in architecture at Carnegie Mellon University in Pittsburgh.
+She subsequently worked in the Lawrence Halprin & Associates architectural firm in San Francisco.
 Her work with the firm instilled a lifelong consideration of civic space and exploration of the relationship between private and public spheres in mass culture.
-In 1973 Birnbaum attained a BFA in painting from the San Francisco Art Institute.
+In 1973, Birnbaum attained a BFA in painting from the San Francisco Art Institute.

 Career and artistic practice

-In 1975 Birnbaum moved to Florence for a year and was introduced to video art by the Centro Diffusione Grafica, a gallery that pioneered video art exhibitions.
-Shortly after her return to New York City in 1976, Birnbaum met Dan Graham, an artist/critic who greatly impacted her artistic development.
-He introduced her to Screen (journal), a British film-theory journal, which provided a critical analysis of mainstream cinema during the 1970s.
-Birnbaum was very interested in the journal’s discussion of an emerging feminist context in the critique of cinema but found Screen (journal) to be flawed in its failure to consider television—a medium she believed to have replaced film as the dominant force of American mass culture.
+In 1974, Birnbaum moved to Florence for a year and was introduced to video art by the Centro Diffusione Grafica, a gallery that encouraged its artists to explore video very early on.
+Shortly after her return to New York City in 1975, Birnbaum met Dan Graham, a visual artist, writer, and curator who greatly impacted her artistic development.
+He introduced her to Screen, a British film theory journal, which provided a critical analysis of mainstream cinema during the 1970s.
+Birnbaum was very interested in the journal’s discussion of an emerging feminist context in the critique of cinema, but found Screen to be flawed in its failure to consider television — a medium she believed to have replaced film as the dominant force of American mass culture.

-During the mid-1970s, the poet Alan Sondheim lent Birnbaum his Sony Portapak, which enabled her to create her first experimental video works, such as Control Piece and Mirroring.
-These works explored the separation between the body and its representation through the use of mirrors and projected images.
-The presence of mirrors continued into her late-1970s video works which focused primarily on the appropriation and of television's conventions.
+During the mid-1970s, the poet, writer, and theoretician Alan Sondheim lent Birnbaum his Sony Portapak, which enabled her to create her first experimental video works, such as Control Piece and Mirroring.
+In part, these works explored the separation between the body and its representation through the use of mirrors and projected images.
+The presence of mirrors continued into her late-1970s video works which focused primarily on the appropriation of television's conventions.
 Through the fragmentation and repetition of TV conventions, she used borrowed images to examine the medium's technical structures and bodily gestures.